nvidia-holoscan/holoscan-sdk/docs/getting_started.md

 - Just like the SDK operators, the HoloHub operators can be used in your own Holoscan applications.
 - The HoloHub sample applications can be used as reference implementations to complete the examples available in the SDK.

-Take a glance at HoloHub to find components you might want to leverage in your application, improve upon existing work, or contribute your own additions to the Holoscan platform.
+Take a glance at [HoloHub](https://nvidia-holoscan.github.io/holohub) to find components you might want to leverage in your application, improve upon existing work, or contribute your own additions to the Holoscan platform.

-## 5. Write and Run your own application
+## 5. Write and run your own application

 The steps above cover what is required to write your own application and run it.
-For facilitating packaging and distributing, the Holoscan SDK includes utilities to [package and run your Holoscan application](./holoscan_packager.md) in a OCI-compliant container image.
+For facilitating packaging and distributing, the Holoscan SDK includes utilities to [package and run your Holoscan application](./holoscan_packager.md) in an OCI-compliant container image.

 ## 6. Master the details